Migrate from a native connector to a custom connector

 Deactivate the native connector

-Only deactivate the native connector after you've confirmed that the custom datasource is fully populated and all user-facing artifacts point to it.
+Only deactivate the native connector after you've confirmed that the custom connector is fully populated and all user-facing artifacts point to it.

 warningWhen you deactivate a native connector, its content is removed from the search index.
-Make sure the custom datasource is serving all the content your users need before you deactivate.
+Make sure the custom connector is serving all the content your users need before you deactivate.

 Verify the migration